gwastro/pycbc/docs/ahope/postprocprep.rst

 For the PIPEDOWN_WORKFLOW method
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-The following coincidence codes are currently supported in ahope
+The following coincidence codes are currently supported in the workflow module

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 postprocprep-combiner1-exe